Mirwe/Maze_solver/README.md

 # Maze Solver

-Implementation of BFS and A* algorithm to find the solution of maze given as input.
+Implementation of BFS and A* algorithms to find the solution of maze given as input.

 The maze is a txt file with
   - | : walls